 This law has three units called titles.
 Each title covers one issue.
 These are employment, state and local governments, and public accommodations.
 Public accommodations mean all people must be able to use places open to the public, such as stores or restaurants.

+Other complaints are covered by other laws.
 The Fair Housing Act protects people from discrimination when they are renting, buying or getting financing for housing.
 The Air Carrier Access Act forbids discrimination by airlines based on disability.
 Section 504 of the Rehabilitation Act of 1973 covers the rights of people with disabilities to participate in federal programs and services.

 Getting Started with a Complaint